Subshifts as Models for MSO Logic: Characterization of Subshifts of Finite Type and Sofic Subshifts

 \subsection{Sofic subshifts}

-Using the previous corollary, we are now able to give a characterisation of sofic subshifts: \begin{thm} A set $S$ is a sofic subshift if and only if it is definable by a formula of the form
+\correc{Recall that sofic subshifts are projections of SFTs.} Using the previous corollary, we are now able to give a characterisation of sofic subshifts: \begin{thm} A set $S$ is a sofic subshift if and only if it is definable by a formula of the form

 where $\psi$ is quantifier-free. {\cR Moreover, any such formula is equivalent to a formula of the same form but with a single universal quantifier ($p=1$)}. \end{thm} See \cite{JeTh} for a different proof that eliminates equality predicates one by one.